 Back to top

-- A) It prevents most of the air flowing through the fixture - either from the space above to the room below or from the room below to the space above.
-Use one in any space where you want to minimize the cost of heating and air-conditioning.
+- Air Tight ‐ This type of downlight housing prevents most of the air flowing through the recessed lighting fixture either from the space above to the room below, or the room below to the space above.
+Use an airtight housing when you want to minimize the cost of heating or air-conditioning a room.

 Back to top